radiorabe/container-image-nut/README.md

 ## Usage

 Run it as you please.

-Not that this image does not generate any automated configuration.
+Note that this image does not generate any automated configuration.
+You can inject config by putting it into the `/var/tmp/nut-config/` directory which gets copied to `/etc/nut` during startup.

 ## Release Management